 Comparing Semrush and Ahrefs organic performance data

-I shared my details comparison of both tools in my Semrush vs. Ahrefs post, but I’d like to help you better understand how the data accuracy of both tools compare.
-Here’s the data from March 2025:
+I shared my detailed comparison of both tools in my Semrush vs. Ahrefs post, but I’d like to help you better understand how the data accuracy of both tools compares.

 What this means for you is that Ahrefs will potentially be able to identify and show you more keyword opportunities.
 However, Semrush can offer you more keyword opportunities specifically for the USA.